Logo Voyage

 Asr prayers are in the late afternoon (one and a half to two hours before sunset), with many shops opening again afterwards.
 Maghrib prayers are held at sunset and mark the end of the work day in much of the private sector.
 The last prayer is isha'a, held around ¾–1 hr after sunset, after which locals head for dinner.
 Expats refer to the time between maghrib and isha'a as the "prayer window", during which you can hit the supermarket and buy your groceries if you time it right.

 Prayer times change daily according to the seasons and your exact location in the Kingdom.
-You can find the day's times in any newspaper, or consult an on-line prayer time service.
+You can find the day's prayer timings in any newspaper, or consult an on-line prayer time service.
+Online prayer times services may be more reliable as they provide the most up-to-date prayer timings for the five daily prayers.

 Holidays